macintux/riak-application-guide/cautionary.md

     And, to be clear, perfect synchronization of clocks across multiple systems is unattainable.
-Google is attempting to solve this by purchasing lots of atomic and GPS clocks at great expense, and even that only narrows the margin of error.
+Google is attempting to solve this by purchasing large quantities of atomic and GPS clocks at great expense, but that only narrows the margin of error.

 The same failure could occur if, instead of using timestamps for